Shopping Cart Optimization: How to Sell More on Shopify (Even If You’re on a Budget) Part 2 of 6

 So, let’s get started!

-Part 2: Optimizing Your Shopping Cart
+Part 2: Shopping Cart Optimization

 If the checkout is the most important page of your store to optimize, the cart is the second most important.